Billy B. Van: Speaking career and later life

-Van may have retired from an active stage in the career in 1927, but he took on another phase of his life as frenetic as his earlier life.
-Undoubtedly this aspect of his life began earlier but it became a full-time occupation after 1927, in part one guesses fueled by ego and in part by earning a living.
-And when the great depression started, he adapted to its problems and solutions.
+After retiring from the stage in 1927, Van shifted his career toward public speaking.
+He had begun speaking during his acting career, but it became his full-time occupation after 1927.

-The first focus of his talks would be described in today's terms as a motivational speaker.
-He is reported to be in demand as a speaker all over the country.
+The first focus of his talks would today be described as motivational speaking.
 He spoke at the Roosevelt Hotel in New York to the Sales Executive Club.
-According to a newspaper writeup, he proposed to set up a Yankee Union.
-In another talk to the club, in 1937, he is described as a member of the New England Council.
-He gave examples of companies which had adapted to the times; one had gone from making bobbins to lollipop sticks.
+In another talk to the club, in 1937, he was described as a member of the New England Council.
+He gave examples of companies that had adapted to the difficult economic conditions of the Great Depression; one had shifted from making bobbins to lollipop sticks.

 The New York Times reported that in 1931 he spoke in Washington to the Association of National Advertisers.
-He recommended that his audience read Robinson Crusoe to learn how to adapt to the bad times, and be on the lookout for a "Friday" to help out.
+He recommended that his audience read Robinson Crusoe as an example of adapting to difficult times and be on the lookout for a "Friday" to help.
 Other clips show Van speaking at the Hotel DeSoto in St. Louis at a meeting of the Direct Mail Advertising Association, and in Houston.

-The second focus of his talks was self-styled as "Yankee Goodwill Ambassador".
+The second focus of his talks was self-described as being from a "Yankee Goodwill Ambassador".
 Van is said to have been friends with Calvin Coolidge and Woodrow Wilson.
-And in 1937 he was described as engaged as a "sales educationalist".
+In 1937, he was described as a "sales educationalist".

-Van perhaps obtained some insights for his motivational talks by a job he had for a period of time during World War II, at the Fellows Gear Shaper company in Springfield, Vermont.
-He was director of Human Relations (a title in advance of its time).
-He supervised the broadcasting of uplifting programs to the workers.
-He later said that this job gave him the ultimate in understanding motivation.

-Other activities of Van were the promotion of Wrigley Chewing Gum on the radio; and writing a book Snap Out of It in 1933, which is partially his autobiography.
+Other activities included promoting Wrigley chewing gum on the radio and publishing a book, Snap Out of It, in 1933, which was partly autobiographical.

-In 1948, Billy visited the Bob and Ray Show on WHDH Boston.
-That appearance can be heard at the Old Time Radio Downloads website.
+In 1948, Van visited the Bob and Ray Show on WHDH Boston.